 The group’s third single “On The Bible” was released at the end of July 1995 and speedily rose to No.13 in the UK.
 The group released their debut album “On The Loose” the following month and it peaked at No.18 in the UK, gaining a Silver certification for sales of over 60,000 copies.

 The ballad “Let’s Call It A Day” had been scheduled as the fourth track to be taken from the album in the late-Autumn of 1995, but Kelly O’Keefe quit the group that November and the single was shelved.
 O’Keefe was swiftly replaced by Amanda Perkins and the group participated in the Childline charity single “The Gift Of Christmas” that December, along with the likes of The Backstreet Boys, Peter Andre and Boyzone to name but a few.
 The song peaked at No.9 in the UK.

 Young has become something of a celebrated actor appearing on the London stage as well as in a number of TV series including crap football ‘drama’ Dream Team, Lost and Charmed.
 Paul Holmes went on to become a songwriter and has written for the likes of late Bee Gee Robin Gibb.
 Lisa Armstrong went on to become a make-up expert would marry Ant McPartlin of Ant and Dec fame in 2006.
 The couple separated in 2018.
-And if you know the whereabouts of Kelly O’Keefe…answers on a postcard or stuck-down envelope!
+And Kelly…well, Kelly just likes a good glass of wine!
+Cheers!

 Join the Deuce supporters FACEBOOK group to keep the Deuce flame alive